Computability and Complexity Notes

 PSPACE-complete if:

-- $A \leq_p B$ for all $A \in PSPACE$ (only poly-time reduction; using poly-space would be as hard as the full class)
+- for all (only poly-time reduction; using poly-space would be as hard as the full class)

 -